Wanted man arrested after alleged 500m dash into the sea at Pāpāmoa Beach

 "The man managed to get about 500m into the water before he was eventually brought to the shore and taken into custody."

+TECT Rescue Helicopter pilot Todd Dunham said the man, who was wearing only shorts, had been in the sea for over an hour before he was located by the chopper crew.

+An IRB rescue boat which had also been out searching brought the man back to shore, Dunham said.

-She said a 38-year-old man is due to appear in Tauranga District Court tomorrow.
+The police spokeswoman said a man is due to appear in Tauranga District Court tomorrow.